 - If the parties disagree on the need to modify an order, they can litigate the process in court.
 Both parties attend a hearing and present their case to the court, after which the judge decides whether to modify the agreement.
 Some courts may require the parties to attend mediation and attempt to reach an agreement before modifying the order in court.

-Modifying a Child Custody Order in NJ
+Modifying a Child Custody Order in New Jersey

 As a result, a parent seeking a change in custody must file a motion with the court and show that there has been a substantial change in circumstances that justifies a change to the existing custody agreement.
 The experienced family law attorneys at Herbert & Weiss can help you prove your claim before the Family Part judge when custody is in dispute.

-- The child begins school or needs to change schools;
+- The child begins school, or needs to change schools

-- The child has special needs requiring care or treatment that one parent is uniquely able to provide;
+- The child has special needs requiring care or treatment that one parent is uniquely able to provide

-- There are signs of child abuse;
+- There are signs of child abuse

-- One parent develops a substance problem;
+- One parent develops a substance problem

-- A parent's new romantic partner has created an unsafe or unstable living environment for the child.
+- A parent’s new romantic partner has created an unsafe or unstable living environment for the child

 If the court does establish that a substantial change in circumstances has occurred, the judge may modify the custody order to reflect that judgment.

-Changing an Alimony Order in NJ
+Changing an Alimony Order in New Jersey

 Like child custody modification cases, a party must prove that they experienced a substantial change in circumstances to modify an alimony order.
 However, family courts don't have clear guidelines regarding what qualifies as a "substantial change in circumstance" in New Jersey.